-- Professional capacity development through trainings offered by the DRC and United Nations agencies.
+- Professional capacity development through trainings offered by DRC and United Nations agencies.

 - An entry point for networking with other members and United Nations partners.

-- Possibility for deployment to or employment in the DRC programs in one of the more than 40 countries where the DRC operates.
+- Possibility for deployment to or employment in the DRC programs in one of the more than 40 countries where DRC operates.

 Applications are only accepted during pre-set recruitment periods and only applications submitted through the DRC online application system are considered.
 Please see our Recruitment page for more information about the requirements and recruitment procedure.

 Membership Obligations and Conditions

 Accepting membership of the DRC Member Roster implies accepting the following obligations:

-- The member has an obligation to always inform the DRC Stand-by Roster of changes in contact details and availability.
+- The member has an obligation to always inform the DRC Stand-by Roster office of changes in contact details and availability.
 Hence, any longer periods of unavailability must be shared with the DRC Stand-by Roster.